sumehta/FBMA/README.md

 Code for the paper: "[Event Detection using Hierarchical Multi-Aspect Attention](https://dl.acm.org/doi/10.1145/3308558.3313659)" by
 Sneha Mehta, Mohammad Raihanul Islam, Huzefa Rangwala, Naren Ramakrishnan.

 The model presented in the paper can be used for general text classification tasks, especially for long texts.
-Model assigns relative importances to different sentences and different weights to different words in each sentence.
+Model assigns relative importance to different sentences and different weights to different words in each sentence to construct a document representation.
+To construct sentence representations the model proposes a new multi-head self-attention mechanism ([1,2]) which is shown to be computationally more efficient than Self-Attentive Sentence Embedding [3] and self-attention mechanism on transformers.

 ### Setup
 All commands must be run from the project root.
 The following environment variables can be optionally defined: